-It's important to distinguish between grief and depression and can help people get the help, support, or treatment they need.
+It’s important to distinguish between grief and depression, as depression negatively affects a person’s mood, relationships, and ability to function.
+Depression can significantly impact a person's mood, leading to emotional and psychological distress that affects overall well-being.
+This distinction can help people get the help, support, or treatment they need.
 Depression is one of the most treatable mental disorders.
 Between 80 and 90 percent of people with depression ultimately respond well to treatment.
 Almost all patients get some relief from their symptoms.

 For this reason, antidepressants may be prescribed to help modify brain chemistry.
 These medications are not sedatives, “stimulants” or tranquilizers.
 In general, antidepressant medications have no stimulating effect on people who do not suffer from depression.
 Psychiatrists usually recommend that patients continue taking medication for six months or more after symptoms have improved.

 Long-term maintenance treatment may be suggested to reduce the risk of future episodes in certain people at high risk.
+Depression can involve multiple episodes over a person’s lifetime, which can affect treatment planning and duration.
 Psychotherapy may involve only the individual, but may include others.
 For example, family or couples therapy can help address problems within these close relationships.
 Group therapy brings people with similar illnesses together in a supportive environment and can help the participant learn how others deal with similar situations.

 Depending on the severity of the depression, treatment may last a few weeks or much longer.
 In many cases, significant improvement can be achieved in 10 to 15 sessions.
 ECT is a medical treatment that has been most often reserved for patients with severe major depression who have not responded to other treatments.
 It involves brief electrical stimulation of the brain while the patient is under anesthesia.